elastic/kibana/x-pack/plugins/observability_solution/entity_manager/docs/entity_definitions.md

 If the history transform is lagging behind, then the latest transform will not have any data in its lookback window to capture.

 **Entity definition examples**:

-Given the `services_from_logs` definition below, the history transform will create one entity document per service per minute (based on `@timestamp` field, granted at least one document exist for a given bucket in the source indices), with the `logRate`, `logErrorRatio` metrics and `data_stream.type`, `sourceIndex` metadata aggregated over one minute.

-Note that it is not necessary to add the `identifyFields` as metadata as these will be automatically collected in the output documents, and that it is possible to set `identityFields` as optional.

 __service_from_logs definition__
 <pre>